mattlacey/columns/readme.md

 Trionoids
 ===

 This is columns clone for the Atari Falcon030.
-It may be ported to the ST, right now it's using the Falcon's true colour mode so a lot of the graphis routines and assets would have to be changed for that to happen.
+It may be ported to the ST, right now it's using the Falcon's true colour mode so a lot of the graphics routines and assets would have to be changed for that to happen.

 How To Play
 ===